The ITIL 4 Service Desk Guide – Process, Practice, Function?

 One of the key concepts of the ITIL 4 service desk practice is service empathy – “the ability to recognize, understand, predict, and project the interests, needs, intentions, and experiences of another party in order to establish, maintain and improve the service relationship.”

-Of course, empathy isn’t a new concept for the ITIL 4 service desk.
-There’s a great deal of emphasis on empathy within an effective service desk team.
+Of course, empathy isn’t a new concept for the ITIL service desk practice.
+There’s a great deal of emphasis on empathy within an effective IT support team.
 Have a look at the freely available Service Desk Institute’s (SDI’s) Service Desk Analyst and Service Desk Manager Professional Standards and you’ll see what I mean.
 Although, empathy isn’t something that should be exclusive to the service desk team.

 Effective or ineffective empathy will have a big influence on user satisfaction.
-The ITIL 4 service desk practice explains, therefore, that service empathy should not only apply to the narrow context of user support (think service desk team), but it should in fact apply to all service interactions, wherever they may happen throughout the organization.
+The ITIL 4 service desk practice explains, therefore, that service empathy should not only apply to the narrow context of user support, but it should in fact apply to all service interactions, wherever they may happen throughout the organization.

 Other ITIL 4 service desk practice guide content